European shares retreat as profit warning hits Essentra

 * Pullback in oil price hits commodities sector

-* Financials down on low rates prospects (Updates prices and adds details)
+* Financials down on low rates prospects (Recasts, adds details and updates prices)

 By Kit Rees and Danilo Masoni

-Among the biggest fallers on the STOXX 600, Essentra slumped around 29 percent after it warned of lower full-year profit, citing challenging market conditions for its filter products and delays in some large projects.
+Among the biggest fallers on the STOXX 600, Essentra slumped over 30 percent after it warned of lower full-year profit, citing challenging market conditions in filter products and delays in some large projects.

 A softening in the price of oil weighed on the shares of oil & gas companies.
-Traders took profits after three sessions of gains, though oil prices remained close to year highs.
+Traders took profits after three sessions of gains, though oil prices remain near to year-highs.

-The oil & gas sector was down 1 percent, while analysts said a weakening oil price was also pulling basic resources stocks lower, which fell 2.8 percent.
+The oil & gas sector was down 1.4 percent, while analysts said that a weakening oil price was also weighing on sentiment among the basic resources stocks, which fell 1.3 percent.

-Analysts also pointed to comments from the European Central Bank's president Mario Draghi that Europe is at risk of suffering lasting economic damage from weak productivity and low growth as weighing on investor sentiment.

 Despite this, shares in DONG Energy jumped as much as 10 percent after the Danish utility and wind farm developer sealed the biggest European stock market flotation this year.

-Some investors cited the recent strength of the euro as a negative factor for European equities, along with caution ahead of a UK vote later this month on whether to remain in the European Union.
+Some investors cited the recent strength of the euro as a negative factor for European equities as well as caution ahead of a UK vote later this month on whether to remain in the European Union.

 "The weaker dollar is overall bad for European companies and ... the Brexit vote means there will be a lot of uncertainties in the mid term," said Jerome Schupp, head of research at SYZ Asset Management in Geneva.

-Fading expectations of a U.S rate hike triggered by a weaker-than-expected jobs report last Friday have sent the dollar to a five-week low against a basket of currencies this week.
-The euro had strengthened but was down on Thursday.
+Fading expectations of a U.S rate hike triggered by a weaker than expected jobs report last Friday have sent the dollar to a five-week low against a basket of currencies this week.
+The euro has also strengthened but was down on Thursday.

 Schupp said expectations that the Federal Reserve would not lift interest rates any time soon had weighed on financial stocks, especially the big European banks with a global business.

-The STOXX 600 Bank sector index, the worst sectoral performer so far this year, was down 0.7 percent.
+The STOXX 600 Bank sector index, which has been the worst sectoral performer so far this year, was down 0.4 percent.

 Profitability in the sector is being hurt by the European Central Bank's ultra-low interest rates, a policy which has been criticised by German politicians including Finance Minister Wolfgang Schaeuble.